P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: System Design

 \subsection{Text Retrieval}

-Given $\vd_c$, the user retrieves all its $1$'s indices to get documents using Private Information Retrieval (PIR).
+Given $\vd_c$, the user retrieves the indices of all its $1$ elements to get documents using Private Information Retrieval (PIR).
 Because the database is stored with secret sharing, the user uses single-server PIR \cite{single_pir2,single_pir1} to retrieve the documents from both servers.
-Following prior work \cite{kann,prag}, we assume that an existing single-server PIR protocol can be used and do not benchmark its performance.
+Following prior work \cite{kann,prag}, we assume that an existing single-server PIR protocol can be used and do not include it in comparisons with prior work.
+We benchmark its performance additionally in \cref{app:text_retrieval}, taking SimplePIR \cite{single_pir} as an instance.
 Another requirement is that the servers must verify that the user only retrieves the indices that match $[\vd_c]$.
 We observe that in single-server PIR, e.g., SimplePIR \cite{single_pir}, there are operations to multiply the database by the query, where each document text is converted to a number.
-We can multiply this result by $[\vd_c]$ to enforce the requirement.
+We multiply this result by $[\vd_c]$ to enforce the requirement. \looseness=-1